Alejogb1/job-board/blog-data/how-to-use-a-cvae-on-a-cifar10-dataset.md

 id: "how-to-use-a-cvae-on-a-cifar10-dataset"
 ---

-alright, so you’re looking to get a conditional variational autoencoder, a cvae, up and running on the cifar10 dataset. i’ve messed around with this kind of setup before, it's a fairly common challenge when you want more control over the generative process, not just random samples. basically, you want to guide the image generation based on the class labels, so we're not just spitting out random-looking "things". been there, done that, multiple times in fact. let me walk you through what i’ve found works well.
+, so you’re looking to get a conditional variational autoencoder, a cvae, up and running on the cifar10 dataset. i’ve messed around with this kind of setup before, it's a fairly common challenge when you want more control over the generative process, not just random samples. basically, you want to guide the image generation based on the class labels, so we're not just spitting out random-looking "things". been there, done that, multiple times in fact. let me walk you through what i’ve found works well.

 the core idea here is that we’re going to modify the standard vae architecture to include label information. the standard vae encodes input data, in this case images, into a latent space, then decodes that latent representation back to the image. the cvae, however, conditions both the encoder and decoder on the class label. this means the latent representation also has class information encoded within it. this gives you the power to sample from the latent space conditioned by a given class, so you get control over the output images being generated.